Château Beauregard: History

 Château Beauregard is a historic estate, established in the 11th century by the Knights Hospitallers of St. John of Jerusalem, while in terms of the initial viticulture, Beauregard was exemplified by Professor Henri Enjalbert as a prime Pomerol château from the first generation of the viticultural revolution.
 In the 18th century its owners were the Chaussade de Chandos family, who had a friendly rivalry with the Kanon family of Saint-Émilion's Château Canon.

 In 1793 the property, then with 6.3 ha under vine, was sold to Bonaventure Berthomeiu, a wealthy figure of Saint-Émilion.
-The present château was constructed in 1795–97, with two towers and a moat it is an unusually glamorous structure for the Pomerol district.
+The present château was constructed in 1795–97; with its two towers and a moat, it is an unusually glamorous structure for the Pomerol district.
 After becoming one of the region's leading crus in the 19th century, the estate was bought by the Clauzel family in 1920.

 Since 1991 Beauregard is owned by Crédit Foncière, while the estate is managed by Vincent Priou.
 Several recent vintages have been made with the consultation of the oenologist Michel Rolland.